forio/epicenter-js-libs/documentation/index.html.md

 If you are most comfortable with JavaScript, this library is the easiest way to connect your project's [model](../writing_your_model/) and [user interface](../creating_your_interface).

-This overview highlights some information common to working with all of the API Adapaters.
+This overview highlights some information common to working with all of the API Adapters, including some [example code](#example).
 For details on particular services, select the service reference page from the left.

 ###Using API Adapters